8x8c/8x8c/README.md

 ![a1500x500](https://github.com/user-attachments/assets/b76d2b1b-d314-4dce-85f2-b5869673db7d)

+It is not about hype!
+It should not be about you wanting to hanging on to your C / C++ code because you spend 15 years learning it!
+Get real.
+Objectively, for today,  Rust is god.
+You either want the best or you do not.
+Learn to discern!

  This repo has lots of no-nonsense rust encryption apps and information.
 If you are interested in rust encryption apps, save the following html code to your pc and use it for reference.

 https://github.com/8x8c/Crypto/blob/main/encryption.html